-Prior to doing that, we are going to start things off by looking at you since there are several points that should be covered before we go any further.
+Before doing that, we are going to start things off by looking at you since there are several points that should be covered before we go any further.

 Redbone Coonoodle Puppies – Before You Buy…

-Before you go ahead and buy a Redbone Coonoodle puppy, there are clearly a few things to think about.
-You clearly want the best for the breed, so being prepared will always be a good idea.
+Before you go ahead and buy a Redbone Coonoodle puppy, there are a few things to think about.
+You want the best for the breed, so being prepared will always be a good idea.

 As you work through our complete guide, we just want you to think about the following questions, and you may find that there will be others that leap into your mind as you read each section.